garmin/pyrex/README.md

 `${build:username}` and `${build:groupname}` to ensure that multiple users sharing a computer do not overwrite each others tags.

+#### Pulling prebuilt images
+If you want Pyrex to pull a prebuild image (e.g. from Docker Hub or some other registry) instead of building the image locally every time the environment is sourced, set `${config:buildlocal}` to `0` and set `${config:tag}` to the name of the image you would like to pull.

+*Note: For reproducibility reasons, it may be unwise to do this if you just going to pull the `latest` tag for an image.
+In that case, you are probably better off building the images locally*

 ### Running Pyrex
 Once Pyrex is configured, using it is very straight forward.
 First, source the Pyrex environment setup you created.
 This will setup up the current shell to